cml87/GettingStartedWithAnsible/README.md

 $ logout
 ```

-Each Vagrant box will have a public ssh key copied ad <code>/.ssh/authorized_keys</code>.
+Each Vagrant box will have a public ssh key copied at <code>/.ssh/authorized_keys</code>.
 The corresponding private key will be in the host (our pc), and can be seen under "Identify key" with <code>$ vagrant ssh-config</code>, eg:
 ```shell
 /home/pepito/vagrant/.vagrant/machines/default/virtualbox/private_key
 ```